 What’s Wrong with Antimalware Service Executable?

-However, though Windows defender Antimalware Service Executable offers real-time protection, it creates real-life problems as well.
-It has negative impacts on the system of the computer as it is responsible for high CPU and memory usage.
+However, though Windows Defender Antimalware Service Executable offers real-time protection, it creates real-life problems as well.
+It has negative impacts on the system of computer as it is responsible for high CPU and memory usage.
 Your computer slows down when this antimalware service executable runs.
-Apart from this issue, there are other problems as well that might compel you to disable it, no matter what happens to the security of their computer.
+Apart from this issue, there are other problems as well that might compel you to disable it, no matter what happens to the security of your computer.

 This Antimalware Service Executable is so stubborn that you can not get it out of your computer even when you remove the AV tools of Microsoft.
 You will see that MsMpEng.exe is still running in the background causing much usage to the CPU and the disk.